Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

-Azure's Core LRO is a JavaScript library that provides an API that aims to allow the azure-sdk-for-js public libraries to implement fully featured pollers to manage long running operations with the Azure services.
+Azure's Core LRO is a JavaScript library that provides an API that aims to allow the azure-sdk-for-js public libraries to implement fully featured pollers to manage Long Running Operations (LROs) with the Azure services.

-core-lro is made following our guidelines, here: https://azure.github.io/azure-sdk/typescript_design.html#ts-lro
+@azure/core-lro is made following our guidelines here: https://azure.github.io/azure-sdk/typescript_design.html#ts-lro

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/core/core-lro)